-The following guest post is courtesy of Richard Craddock, Chief Executive Officer of ATFX.
+The following article was written by Richard Craddock, Chief Executive Officer of ATFX.

 In November 2007, just before the financial crisis, the European Union enacted the Markets in Financial Instruments Directive (MiFID).
 The directive’s goal was to create a unified financial bloc with dynamism and depth of the U.S. capital markets.